caesarjuly/reginx/README.md

 ## Supported models
 Tensorflow 2 and Google Cloud is used for model training and performance tracking.
 The conda environment config is [here](https://github.com/caesarjuly/reginx/tree/master/environment).
-I also write a blog explaining the models and put the relevant links in the table below.
+I have a personal [blog](https://happystrongcoder.substack.com/) in substack explaining the models and I put the corresponding links in the table below.

 | Model  | Paper | Code | Blog |